ycm-core/YouCompleteMe/README.md

 YCM uses text properties (see `:help text-prop-intro`) for semantic highlighting.
 In order to customise the coloring, you should set `g:ycm_semantic_highlight_groups` list.
-Each item in that list must be dictionary with next fields:
+Each item in that list must be dictionary with the following keys:
-- `filetypes` - list of filetypes that should use this settings for semantic highlighting.
-If not defined, then this settings will be used as default for any not defined filetype
+- `filetypes` - list of filetypes that should use these settings for semantic highlighting.
+If not defined, then these settings will be used as default for any filetype without explicit configuration
 - `highlight` - dictionary, where key is [token type](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_semanticTokens)
   and value is highlighting group.
-If not defined, then semantic highlighting will be disabled for that filetypes.
+If this key is not present, then semantic highlighting will be disabled for that filetypes.
 If group is empty string or `v:null`, then semantic highlighing for that group will be disabled

 Some servers also use custom values.
 In this case, YCM prints a warning including the token type name that you can customise.

-For example (set custom highlight for go, disable highlight for rust and define default highlight for other filetypes):
+In the following example, we set a custom set of highlights for go, disable semantic highlighting for rust, and define default highlighting groups for all other languages:

 ```viml
 let g:ycm_enable_semantic_highlighting=1